-- For all children with suspected or actual abuse and / or neglect a full paediatric assessment by a paediatric consultant must be completed and documented. - Doctors in ED should be completely satisfied that any child under the age of 18 months, who presents with a fracture, has not been subject to a Non Accidental Injury.
+- Doctors in ED should be completely satisfied that any child under the age of 18 months, who presents with a fracture, has not been subject to a Non-Accidental Injury.
 If there are any doubts the child should be referred to Paediatrics for a full assessment, likewise any child under 18 months for whom this is not the first fracture. - When a doctor has examined a child and concerns of deliberate harm have been raised, no subsequent appraisal of these concerns should be considered complete until each concern has been fully addressed, accounted for and documented. - If abuse is suspected or confirmed, an immediate phone referral must be made.
 This should be followed up in writing within 48 hours. - The Lead Nurse for Safeguarding must be informed of all children seen within A/E or Paediatric areas where there are child protection concerns.
 The Trust Safeguarding Information Sharing form must also be completed. - No child about whom there are child protection concerns should be discharged at any time without the permission of the Consultant in charge of the child's care. - When a child is admitted to hospital and deliberate harm is suspected, the doctor admitting the child must ask about previous admissions to hospital including ED attendances. - When concerns about harm to a child have been raised, records must be kept of all telephone calls, conversations, ward rounds, and any advice from the Named Doctor / Nurse. - When differences of medical opinion occur in relation to the diagnosis of possible abuse, a recorded discussion must take place between the relevant parties.
 If after a full discussion the differences are not resolved, this should be escalated upwards to the Named Dr and acted upon. - When the deliberate harm of a child is identified as a possible diagnosis, the examining doctor should consider whether taking the history directly from a child is in the best interests of that child.
-If it is, the history can be taken from the child with consent from the parent with parental responsibility; this should be recorded by the Doctor. - Hospital doctors should be alert to the potential that carers may seek medical care from a number of sources in order to conceal the repeated nature of the child's injuries (Safeguarding Children in whom illness is fabricated or induced DOH 2002) - In the event of nursing staff having concerns which are not shared by the doctors, nursing staff will be expected to report their concerns to the Named Nurse and refer to social care as required. - No (in-patient) child for whom there are child protection/ safeguarding concerns should be discharged without a pre discharge planning meeting taking place.
+If it is, the history can be taken from the child with consent from the parent with parental responsibility; this should be recorded by the Doctor. - Hospital doctors should be alert to the potential that carers may seek medical care from a few sources in order to conceal the repeated nature of the child's injuries (Safeguarding Children in whom illness is fabricated or induced DOH 2002) - In the event of nursing staff having concerns which are not shared by the doctors, nursing staff will be expected to report their concerns to the Named Nurse and refer to social care as required. - No (in-patient) child for whom there are child protection/ safeguarding concerns should be discharged without a pre discharge planning meeting taking place.
 This should be a multiagency meeting. - No child is to be discharged without a Named GP.
-If the child does not have a GP the family must be asked to register with one immediately
+If the child does not have a GP, the family must be asked to register with one immediately